ERDDAP/erddap.github.io/StrategicInsightGroup.md

 ## ERDDAP outlook
 The ERDDAP community continues to grow and is more vigorous than ever.
 The development of the ERDDAP-SIG provides a clear opportunity to ensure the continued support, growth and development of ERDDAP and to cultivate the momentum ERDDAP has created in the data management community over the last decade.

-Appendix A.  ERDDAP Strategic Insight Groups Members (as of July, 2023)
+Appendix A.  Preliminary Core Group Members (as of July, 2023)
 * Mathew Biddle - NOAA/NOS/US IOOS
 * Eugene Burger - NOAA/OAR/PMEL
 * Conor Delaney - EMODnet (European Marine Observation Data Network)